By Dan Barraclough | Published: 6 December 2017

 Lots of website builders also provide top notch SEO tools to guide you in optimising your website for Google – meaning it'll rank more highly in the right Google search results pages, so more people find your blog.

 But which website builder is right for you?
 There are enough of them out there, after all.
 That's why we've done the research for you!
 Check out our roundup of our favourite choices here – we’ve compared them on price, design, features, and ease of use, so you can easily pick the one that works for you.

 How much money could I make as a blogger?

 Ah, the unanswerable question.
 Bloggers are (understandably) not keen to disclose how much they make, so it is hard to put an exact figure on this.

-At one end of the scale we have Zoella earning £50,000 per month.
+At one end of the scale we have the likes of Zoella, who reportedly earns £50,000 per month.
 In the middle, we have the full-time bloggers who are making enough to live on.
-At the other end we have the vast majority of bloggers.
+And at the other end, we have the vast majority of bloggers.
 Their blogs are a hobby, and they will make anything up to a few thousand pounds per year.

 It all depends on the time and resource you're willing to invest in your blog, the size of the audience willing to read your content… oh, and the amount of luck you come across.
 But that isn't to say you won't be the next blogging sensation – as your mum will probably tell you, you won't know unless you try.